ZOrion227/NUZ_Guitars/README.md

 # NUZ_Guitars
-A small business and supporting website for a mock small business plan as a capstone project in C102.
+A website for an accompanying small business built for a mock business planning C102 capstone assignment